SargeyWargey/Homoothya/Story/Drafts/Chapter_16.md

 We followed the rim north, moving slower now.
 The terrain was treacherous, loose rock and sudden drops hidden by brush.
 My grandmother needed help over the rough spots, and the smallest children had to be carried.

-Finally we stopped.
+Finally, we stopped.
 My father and uncle moved to the edge and looked down.
 When they came back, my father's face was grim.

 "We have to descend here.
 The trail is steep.
 Everyone needs to be careful."

 Trail was a generous word for what we found.
 It was barely more than a series of ledges and handholds carved into the cliff face, dropping from the rim into a tilted landscape of broken rock and scattered vegetation.
 Below that, I could see what might have been a lava bed, dark stone jumbled and sharp.
-And beyond that, set into the canyon wall maybe a third of the way down from the rim, a dark opening in the rock.
+And beyond that, set into the canyon wall, maybe a third of the way down from the rim, a dark opening in the rock.

 The cave.